DevAli00/SMARTDETECTOR/README.md

 ## Model Architecture

-The deep learning model is based on a convolutional neural network (CNN) architecture, which has shown promising results in audio analysis tasks.
-The CNN model is trained on the audio spectrogram representations of the sound data.
+The deep learning model is based on a deep neural network (DNN) architecture, which has shown promising results in audio analysis tasks.
+The DNN model is trained on the audio spectrogram representations of the sound data.
 The detailed architecture and model hyperparameters can be found in the [model.py](/model.py) file.

 ## Usage